Pz.Sfl. Ia: Armament

 The vehicle was armed with the 5 cm PaK 38 gun with 32 rounds of ammunition and without any secondary armament.
-It was primary intended to by use by German airborne troops, who needed such vehicle that could be transported by plane.
+It was primarily intended to be used by German airborne troops, who needed such vehicle that could be transported by plane.
 The 5 cm PaK 38 was mounted on top of the engine compartment, with one man on each side.
 A limited traverse mount allowed 40° traverse and – 10 + 20° elevation.

 Ammunition was stored alongside the driver in the place that was formerly occupied by the commander.
 To cope with the recoil loads imposed on the very small chassis, a spade was lowered at the rear of the vehicles.
 The armor ranged from 8 – 14.5 mm.
 The fighting compartment, was the area behind the antitank gun’s armored gunshield.
 This offered protection only from 7.92mm armor ammunition.
 Self-propelled gun was operated by the crew of three people: the driver he was placed inside the vehicle, gunner who was placed left of the gun and loader. who was right of the gun.